 What Is Soy Protein?

-Like other common forms of supplemental protein, soy protein has many positives and possible negatives for your health.
+Like other common forms of protein supplements, the best soy protein powders have many positives and possible negatives for your health.
 The Soyfoods Association of America has defined soy protein isolates as the following:

 Soy protein isolate can be found in a wide variety of health foods, ranging from protein bars, meal replacement shakes, bottled fruit drinks, meat substitutes and baked goods.